Zero sums in restricted sequences: Introduction

-One distinct feature of all the aforementioned results is that the tightness of $D_A(\Z_n)$ (and also for other natural choices for $A$) is witnessed by sequences $\bfx$ that are `constant' sequences.
-For instance, for $A=\{a\}$ (for any $a$ co-prime to $n$), the maximal sequences $\bfx$ that are not Davenport Z-sequences are necessarily of the form $\bfx=(x^{n-1})$ for some $x$ co-prime to $n$.
-In particular, if we restrict our attention to $\Z_n$-sequences $\bfx$ with a bound on the number of incidences of any particular element of $\Z_n\setminus\{0\}$, then it is conceivable that among this restricted class of sequences, the minimum value of $m$ for which every restricted $\Z_n$ sequence of length $m$ is an $A$ weighted Davenport (resp.
+One distinct feature of the aforementioned results pertaining to Erd\H{o}s Z-sequences (and some others) is that the exact values of the invariants $D_A(\Z_n)$ are witnessed by highly structured sequences.
+For instance, for $A=\{a\}$ (for any $a\in\Z_n^*$), the maximal sequences $\bfx$ that are not Davenport Z-sequences are necessarily of the form $\bfx=(\underbrace{x,\ldots,x}_{n-1 \text{ times}})$ for some $x\in\Z_n^*$.
+However, if we restrict our attention to $\Z_n$-sequences with a bound on the number of incidences of any particular element of $\Z_n\setminus\{0\}$, then it is conceivable that among this restricted class of sequences, the minimum value of $m$ for which every restricted $\Z_n$-sequence (restricted in this sense, which we shall make more precise soon) of length $m$ is an $A$-weighted Davenport (resp.
 Erd\H{o}s) Z-sequence, might be considerably smaller.
-And this is the focal point of this paper.
+And this is the focal point of this paper: How large must a {\it restricted} sequence be if it is to be a Davenport (resp.
+Erd\H{o}s) Z-sequence?